mwdmwd/iec62056-mqtt/hw/README.md

 ## Reading head case
 [reading_head.scad](reading_head.scad) is a customizable OpenSCAD model of a case for the optical reading head.
 It consists of 2 parts, one to hold the LED and phototransistor and another to seal up the back and protect against outside light.
 One way of holding it to the meter is to cut a ring out of a fridge magnet or similar device and glue it to the front of the reading head.
 Commercial reading heads also use magnets to attach to the meter.

+## Optical component positioning
+When looking at the front of the meter, its internal infrared receiver is on the left side of the optical port, and the meter's infrared transmitter is on the right.
+For best results, position your LED directly over the meter's receiver, and your phototransistor directly over the meter's transmitter.

 [ir-rxtx]: https://nrqm.ca/nrqm.ca/2011/08/transmitting-uart-serial-over-infrared/index.html
 [ir-rxtx-archive]: https://web.archive.org/web/20180812180402/http://nrqm.ca/2011/08/transmitting-uart-serial-over-infrared/